Majdi-Aref/rock-paper-scissors/README.md

 ## 6. 4.
 Codeanywhere

-- Codeanywhere is an efficient cloud-based integrated development environment that I employed to write, review, integrate, and deploy the HTML and CSS code of the Rock Paper Scissors website without any need for any installations or configurations.
+- Codeanywhere is an efficient cloud-based integrated development environment that I employed to write, review, integrate, and deploy the code of the Rock Paper Scissors website without any need for any installations or configurations.

 ## 6. 5.
 GitHub